Skip To Main Content

 E-mail: Neal.Haber@chufsd.org

-He and his wife, Suzanne, who works for the Town of Mount Pleasant Public Library, have lived in the District for 30 years.
+In August 2023, Neal was appointed to fill a vacancy on the PNW BOCES Board of Trustees.
+In May 2024, he was elected to a full three-year term on the PNW BOCES Board and serves on its Facilities Committee.
+He and his wife, Suzanne, who works for the Town of Mount Pleasant Public Library, have lived in the Village of Croton-on-Hudson for 35 years.
 Their children, Alex and Greg, attended each of the schools of the district, and graduated from Croton-Harmon High School in 2004 and 2008 respectively.
 Both graduated from Cornell University.
 Alex lives in Oakland, California and is a philanthropic advisor in San Francisco.
-Greg earned a master’s degree in environmental management from the Yale University School of Forestry and Environmental Science, and is employed as a forester with the New York City Parks Department in the Bronx.
+Greg earned a master’s degree in environmental management from the Yale University School of Forestry and Environmental Science, and he is employed as the deputy director of forestry for the New York City Parks Department in the Bronx.

 Neal, a graduate of Cornell University and Boston University School of Law, is an attorney specializing in the field of labor and employment law.
 Since 1982, he has been with the firm of Moss & Boris, P.C., located in Manhattan, representing employers, employees and labor organizations throughout the nation.
-He is a member of the New York State Bar Association, Labor and Employment Section, and the New York City Bar Association.
+He is a member of the New York City Bar Association.
 He has been active in numerous community activities, through his synagogue and local organizations, among others.